-On March 16, 2011, the Company received notice that The Nielsen Company (US) LLC ("Nielsen") filed a lawsuit against the Company in the United States District Court for the Eastern District of Virginia alleging, among other things, infringement of certain patent rights of Nielsen by the Company.
+On March 16, 2011, the Company received notice that The Nielsen Company (US) LLC ("Nielsen") filed a lawsuit against the Company in the United States District Court for the Eastern District of Virginia alleging, among other things, infringement by the Company of certain patent rights of Nielsen.
 Nielsen's complaint seeks unspecified damages and injunctive relief.
-Based on an initial review of these claims against the Company, the Company believe that they are without merit The Company continues to investigate the claims against the Company by Nielsen, as well as any defenses and additional potential counterclaims, and the Company intends to vigorously defend itself.
-Due to the fact that the lawsuit has just occurred and the Company is in the early stages of evaluating the claims against it, coupled with the Company's belief that the claims are without merit, it is not possible for the Company to estimate a potential range of loss at this time.
+Based on an initial review of these claims against the Company, the Company believes that Nielsen's claims are without merit and intends to vigorously defend itself.
+The Company has asserted counterclaims of infringement of two of its own United States patents and continues to investigate Nielsen's claims against the Company.
+Trial has been scheduled for July 2012.
+It is not possible for the Company to estimate a potential range of loss at this time.

 On March 22, 2011, the Company filed a lawsuit against Nielsen and Netratings, LLC d/b/a Nielsen Online ("Netratings") in the United States District Court for the Eastern District of Virginia alleging infringement of certain patent rights of the Company by Nielsen and Netratings.
 The Company's complaint seeks unspecified damages and injunctive relief.
+Trial is scheduled to begin in late November 2011.